 However, it's possible to minimize the risk of stings, by taking a few simple steps and precautions.

 1. Keep covered

 It's obvious, but wear fully protective clothing at all times when around your hives.
-Keep your skin covered, wear long sleeves and pants and a head and face covering.
+Keep your skin covered, wear long sleeves and pants and a suitable hat and veil and face covering.